Joe Torre: Milwaukee / Atlanta Braves (1960–1968)

-Crandall resumed his role as the number one catcher in 1962 while Torre stayed on as the back-up catcher.
+Crandall resumed his role as the starting catcher in 1962 while Torre stayed on as the back-up catcher.
 By the 1963 season, the Braves had begun to play Crandall at first base as Torre had taken over the starting catcher's role.
-He ended the season with a .293 batting average with 14 home runs and 71 runs batted in and, earned a spot as a reserve for the National League team in the 1963 All-Star Game.
-In December 1963, the Braves traded Crandall to the San Francisco Giants leaving Torre as the undisputed number one catcher.
+He ended the season with a .293 batting average with 14 home runs and 71 runs batted in, and earned a spot as a reserve for the National League team in the 1963 All-Star Game.
+In December 1963, the Braves traded Crandall to the San Francisco Giants, leaving Torre as the undisputed number one catcher.

-Torre had a breakout year in 1964 when he hit 12 home runs along with a .312 batting average by mid-season and was voted to be the starting catcher for the National League in the 1964 All-Star Game.
-He ended the season with a .321 batting average, fourth highest in the league, along with 20 home runs and 109 runs batted in and led National League catchers with a .995 fielding percentage.
+Torre had a breakout year in 1964 when he batted .321 (fourth highest in the National League) with 20 home runs and 109 runs batted in, and he led National League catchers with a .995 fielding percentage.
+He was selected as the starting catcher for the National League in the 1964 All-Star Game.
 Despite the fact that the Braves finished the season in fifth place, Torre ranked fifth in voting for the 1964 National League Most Valuable Player Award.

-In 1965, Torre won his first of two NL Player of the Month awards when he took the honour for May, batting .382, with 10 HR, and 24 RBI.
-Torre was once again voted to be the starting catcher for the National League in the 1965 All-Star Game and hit a two-run home run off of Milt Pappas to help the National League to a 6–5 victory.
-He ended the season with 27 home runs and 80 runs batted in although his batting average dipped to .291.
-Torre won his first and only Gold Glove Award in 1965 although, baseball historian Bill James said the decision was influenced by his offensive statistics and that, either John Roseboro or Tom Haller were more deserved of the award.
+In 1965, Torre won his first of two NL Player of the Month awards when he took the honor for May, batting .382, with 10 HR and 24 RBIs.
+Torre was once again the starting catcher for the National League in the 1965 All-Star Game, and he hit a two-run home run against Milt Pappas to help the National League to a 6–5 victory.
+He ended the season with a career-high 27 home runs and 80 runs batted in, though his batting average dipped to .291.
+Torre won his first and only Gold Glove Award in 1965; however, baseball historian Bill James later said the decision was influenced by his offensive statistics and that either John Roseboro or Tom Haller were more deserving of the award.
 In an article for the St. Petersburg Independent that year, Beat Generation author Jack Kerouac called Torre "the best catcher since Roy Campanella."